ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/README.md

    - Change Image version : Image version have to match with EKS Cluster Version

+   - In the Command level add : --balance-similar-node-groups and --skips-nodes-with-system-pods=false

  - To check pods in kube-system namespace : kubectl get pod -n kube-system

   - In Kube-system For each Node I have these processes : KubeProxy (One of Worker Proccess) and awsNodes proccesses run on each Nodes, , DNScore no need to sit on every Nodes .
 Also I can see autoScaler pod run in one of Intances as well